Cirrhitops hubbardi: Description

 Cirrhitops hubbardi has the higher 2 and lower 6 pectoral fin rays with no branching.
 There are 10 spines in the dorsal fin which all have a tassel of cirri at their tip and moderate incisions on the membranes between them, except that there is a deep incision between the fifth and sixth spines.
 The anal fin has 3 spines and 6 soft rays.
 The roof of the mouth has a small number of small teeth.
 The upper three fifths of the margin of the preoperculum has large serrations, the rest of the margin of it is smooth.
 The dorsal profile of the snout is convex.
 The caudal fin is truncate and the pelvic fin extends past the anus.
 This species attains a maximum total length of 25 cm.
 The overall colour of the head and body is brownish, the head is marked with fine white spots, there are small white blotches on the body and the caudal fin is reddish.

 Distribution and habitat

 Cirrhitops hubbardi is found in the Western Pacific Ocean and has been recorded from the Ogasawara Islands off southern Japan and the farther east from the Gilbert, Phoenix and Line Islands of Kiribati, Tonga, Rarotonga in the Cook Islands, the Tuamotus and the Pitcairn Islands.
-The disjunct distribution may mean that they have yet to be discovered or that their may be two species.
-This carnivorous species is a associated with rocky and coral reefs at depths between 2 and 27 m.
+The disjunct distribution may mean that they have yet to be discovered or that there may be two species.
+This carnivorous species is associated with rocky and coral reefs at depths between 2 and 27 m.